Dark Energy Survey Year 3 Results: Constraints on cosmological parameters and galaxy bias models from galaxy clustering and galaxy-galaxy lensing using the redMaGiC sample: Results

 In Fig.~\ref{fig:maglim_comp}, we show the comparison of the cosmology constraints obtained from $2\times 2$pt analysis using the \maglim sample (see \citet*{y3-2x2ptaltlensresults}) with the results obtained here with the \redmagic lens galaxy sample.
 The top panel compares the $\Omega_{\rm m}- S_8$ contours assuming $\Lambda$CDM cosmology while the bottom panel compares the $\Omega_{\rm m}- w$ contours assuming $w$CDM cosmology.
 We compare both the linear bias and the non-linear bias model at the (8,6) Mpc/$h$ and (4,4) Mpc/$h$ scale cuts respectively.
 We again find that the $S_8$ constraints obtained with the \redmagic sample are low compared to the \maglim sample for both linear and non-linear bias models.
 As the source galaxy sample, the measurement pipeline and the modeling methodology used are the same for the two $2\times 2$pt analysis, this suggests that the preference for low $S_8$ in our \textit{fiducial} results is driven by the Y3 \redmagic lens galaxy sample, which we investigate in the following sub-sections.

-In the bottom panel showing the $w$CDM cosmology constraints, we also show the maximum a posteriori (MAP) estimate in the $\Omega_{\rm m}- w$ plane, in order to estimate the projection effects arising from marginalizing over the large multi-dimensional space to these two dimensional contours (see Fig.~\ref{fig:sim_lin} and Fig.~\ref{fig:bcc_des_wcdm}).
-We find that the non-linear bias model suffers from mild projection effects (although note the caveats about the MAP estimator mentioned in \S\ref{sec:param_inf}).
+We also show the maximum a posteriori (MAP) estimate in the $\Omega_{\rm m}- S_8$ and the $\Omega_{\rm m}- w$ planes, in order to estimate the projection effects arising from marginalizing over the large multi-dimensional space to these two dimensional contours (see Fig.~\ref{fig:sim_lin} and Fig.~\ref{fig:bcc_des_wcdm}).
+We find that the non-linear bias model suffers from mild projection effects within the $w$CDM model (although note the caveats about the MAP estimator mentioned in \S\ref{sec:param_inf}).
 We also emphasize that using the non-linear galaxy bias model with smaller scale cuts gives similar improvement in the figure-of-merit of the cosmology contours shown in Fig.~\ref{fig:maglim_comp}, using both \redmagic and \maglim lens galaxy samples.